greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/verify_sw.html.md

 ---
-title: Verifying the VMware Tanzu Greenplum Software Download
+title: Verifying the VMware Greenplum Software Download
 ---

 Describes how to verify Greenplum Database software that you download from VMware Tanzu Network.